aim-t/sunnyside-agency-landing-page-main/README.md

 The navbar was quite tricky to get right because of using `position:fixed;`.
 This problem was soved using flexbox instead of `position`.

 ### Continued development
-- Work on responsiveness of this site
+- Work on responsiveness of this site for mobile screens
-- Learn about images in-depth since it caused major discomfort while styling the [About](./index.html) section
+- Learn about images in depth, since it caused major discomfort while styling the [About](./index.html) section

 ### Useful resources